Part 2 of the 2020 Super Summit

 Formulating new food products with a high-protein and keto-friendly profile presents unique challenges for delivering the flavor and nutrition profiles expected by a discerning and expanding consumer market.
 Beyond the challenges of achieving the taste and texture to meet consumer appeal, complicated regulatory hurdles need to be addressed to properly label for protein content and claims.
 Insights into these issues will be discussed on a practical basis for product developers and manufacturers.
 This presentation will focus on a case study involving on the development of almond-based products for this target market.
 Additionally, the range of nutrition profiles which legitimately fit a keto-friendly profile will be reviewed.

-Title and Presentation Description at the 2018 Sweetener Systems Conference
+2018 Sweetener Systems Conference

 Analytical Methods for Walking on the Lawful Side of Sugars, Dietary Fiber and Bioactive Sweeteners